the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_0_GettingStarted.rst

 Support
 =======

-The official TVB webiste is
+The official TVB website is
 `www.thevirtualbrain.org <http://www.thevirtualbrain.org>`__.
 All the
 documentation and tutorials are hosted on `docs.thevirtualbrain.org <http://docs.thevirtualbrain.org>`__.
 You’ll